pippim/pippim.github.io/stack.md

          lines.append(line)
 ```

-Also after Pass 1 completes, the following bit of code decides whether TOC
+Also, after Pass 1 completes, the following bit of code decides whether TOC
 and/or navigation buttons are going to be used in the blog post:

 ``` python